ComputationalDesignLab/surrogate-methods/README.md

-# AAE 590 - Surrogate Methods Jupyter Book
+# Surrogate Methods Jupyter Book
-This repository contains source code for Jupyter Book which complements the AAE 590 Surrogate Methods course taught by Prof. Leifur Leifsson at Purdue University in Spring 2024.
+This repository contains source code for a Jupyter Book outlining concepts and algorithms related to surrogate modeling and surrogate-based optimization.
+This book is created by the Computational Design (CODE) Laboratory led by Prof. Leifur Leifsson at Purdue University.
 The book can be accessed [here](https://computationaldesignlab.github.io/surrogate-methods/).